jakel1828/land.jakelacaze.com/index.md

 # Home

-This oil and gas land professional knowledge base is a work-in-progress and is intended to serve as a reference for anyone learning the basics of the oil and gas land work.
+This oil and gas land knowledge base is a work-in-progress and is intended to serve as a reference for anyone learning the basics of the oil and gas land work.